In News: TribuneIndia

 What are some of the initiatives taken by the Government?

-• Supreme Court in 2017, in its landmark judgement, held that Right to Privacy is a fundamental right protected under Article 21 of the constitution and this move would secure freedom from intrusion into one’s home, the right to choice of food, etc. This move would curb the moral policing such as mob lynching against eating cow meat.
-This judgement also lays the ground-work for section 377 of the IPC to be struck down, thus securing the rights of LGBT community.
+- Supreme Court in 2017, in its landmark judgement, held that the Right to Privacy is a fundamental right protected under Article 21 of the constitution and this move would secure freedom from intrusion into one’s home, the right to choice of food, etc. This move would curb moral policing such as mob lynching against eating cow meat.
+This judgment also lays the groundwork for section 377 of the IPC to be struck down, thus securing the rights of the LGBT community.

-• Karnataka Government in 2017 issued cultural policy that secures artists’ liberty and creative freedom, in a move to remove the fear of artists from offending certain sections of the society.
+- Karnataka Government in 2017 issued a cultural policy that secures artists’ liberty and creative freedom, in a move to remove the fear of artists from offending certain sections of the society.

-• Bengaluru city police have launched “Pink Hoysalas” police patrol vehicles for women safety.
+- Bengaluru city police have launched “Pink Hoysalas” police patrol vehicles for women’s safety.

 In the words of Richard Dawkins, “Most thoughtful people would agree that morality in the absence of policing is somehow more truly moral than the kind of false morality that vanishes as soon as the police go on strike or the spy camera is switched off”.
 Therefore, as long as a person, consciously intends on being morally policed is fine, but when vigilante groups consisting of hypocritical people themselves turn to free the society from the shackles of immoral behaviour, that’s where the problem starts and should be curtailed.